Oomfievroomfie/nene2x/readme.md

 ## Use as a shader

-Run `glsl.py` on one of the networks in `pretrained/` to get a set of GLSL functions that can be ducktaped into any multipass-capable post-processing system (including ones that only allow 1 output texture per pass) to sharpen up a bilinear upscale.
+Run `glsl.py` on one of the networks in `pretrained/` to get a set of GLSL functions that can be ducktaped into any multipass-capable post-processing system to sharpen up a basic (e.g. bilinear) upscale.
+Some models are incompatible with some post-processing systems; if you only have one texture output per pass, for example, you can't use models where any non-1x1 layer has more than 4 outputs.
 See `examples/nn2x.omwfx` as an example of how the ducktaping works.
 (Note that `omwfx` files don't, at the time of writing, support producing a higher resolution than they take in, so the middle 50% of the input is taken and upscaled, so it's purely for demonstration.)

 `glsl.py` is probably slightly outdated and likely to choke on some model topologies.
 Feel free to update it.